 By Kunjachan Daniel

-The first time I met Stanley was while I worked in South Kerala Treasury in the 1980’s.
-From then on we have developed a good rapport with each other as very good friends, in fact, he was one of my best friends.
+For the first time I met Stanley, as I call him as friend, while I worked in South Kerala Treasury in the 1980’s.
+From that time onwards we have developed a good rapport with each other as very good friends, in fact he was one of my best friends.
 Not only a friend, but he was a guide and counselor in Treasury matters over the years as we had ample opportunities to meet in various Treasury meetings, councils and audit occasions.
-Though he was not in Church employment during the latter part of his life, whenever we met, the main topic of our conversation was the Church and its financial and related matters which was deep down in his heart.
-I would like to highlight a few of the qualities and character of my friend from my observation over the years.
+Though he was not in Church employment during the later part of his life, whenever we met, the main topic of our conversation was the Church and its financial and related matters which was deep down in his heart.
+I would like to highlight few of the qualities and character of my friend from my observation over the years.

 - First and foremost he loved his God, was religious, prompt in church attendance and very much committed to obligations to the church.